LiveHelperChat/doc/docs/development/rest-api.md

 > System configuration -> Live help configuration -> Rest API

 * Use your regular back office logins.
-You have to have this permision
+You have to have this permission.

 > 'lhrestapi','use_direct_logins'